VeroMoes2/EvityDesarrollo/replit.md

-# LongeVida - Longevity Platform
+# Evity - Longevity and Health Platform

 ## Overview

-LongeVida is a comprehensive longevity and wellness platform designed to help users live longer, healthier lives through science-based insights and personalized tools.
+Evity is a comprehensive longevity and wellness platform designed to help users live longer, healthier lives through science-based insights and personalized tools.
 The platform combines modern web technologies with health and wellness content management, featuring a clean, trustworthy design inspired by medical/health startups like Headspace, Calm, and Oura.

-The application serves as a content-rich platform offering longevity resources, interactive calculators, educational blog content, and personalized health guidance.
-It integrates with Confluence for dynamic content management and features a responsive, accessible design built with React and modern UI components.
+The application serves as a content-rich platform offering longevity resources, interactive health assessments, educational blog content, and personalized health guidance.
+It features a patient portal with an 8-question longevity questionnaire that calculates personalized health scores.
+The platform integrates with Confluence for dynamic content management and features a responsive, accessible design built with React and modern UI components.

 ## User Preferences